jbenet/ios-ntp/README.md

 Created by Gavin Eadie on Oct 17, 2010

 ### News
+**January 24, 2018:** (version 1.1.6) improvements have been made in a few areas:

+* a podspec target for tvOS has been added.
+* the files from `CocoaAsyncSocket` have been replaced with the most recent versions.

 **December 20, 2016:** (version 1.1.4) improvements have been made in a few areas:

 * the use of pool ntp server host names is strongly discouraged so they have been removed from this code and documentation.
 Read the NTP Pool Project page at http://www.pool.ntp.org/vendors.html for context.
 NOTE: The library will query NO servers in its new default state .. now a `ntp.hosts` file MUST be provided.

 **February 1, 2016:** (version 1.1.3) improvements have been made in a few areas: